MSW Eligibility and Prerequisite Requirements

 Fieldwork Instructor Evaluation

 Advanced-standing applicants must submit a copy of the senior fieldwork evaluation from their undergraduate social work program.
 Applicants may submit a copy of the evaluation from their own records (if they retained the paperwork after graduation).
 Otherwise, applicants should contact the social work department at their undergraduate institution and request that a copy be sent to the Office of Graduate Admission at St. Catherine University.
 If the evaluation is no longer on file, the social work department should submit a brief letter of explanation to our office.
 Students who have not yet completed their senior field placement may submit a copy of their junior fieldwork evaluation.
+You may submit the fieldwork evaluation as an attachment via email to email@example.com with "MSW Fieldwork Eval" in the subject line.

 Applicants whose native language is not English are required to complete the Test of English as a Foreign Language (TOEFL) with a minimum score of 550 on the paper-based test or 80 on the iBT, or the International English Language Testing System (IELTS) with a minimum score of 6.5.
 Applicants who have achieved an ELS level 112 or higher may submit those scores in lieu of the TOEFL or IELTS.
 This requirement is waived for applicants who have completed a baccalaureate or graduate degree in the United States.